yinansong/Dis-Cover/readme.md

 ##Technology
 ###Gems Used
-In All Environments: Sinatra(1.4.5), redis(3.1.0), httparty, rack In Development Environment: Pry, Shotgun
+In All Environments: Sinatra(1.4.5), redis(3.1.0), httparty, rack.
+In Development Environment: Pry, Shotgun.
-In Test Environment: Rspec
+In Test Environment: Rspec.
 ###APIs Used
 Facebook, Instagram